 - be an Australian Citizen or have Permanent Resident status

-- be a commencing student in the Bachelor of Fine Art in 2019
+- be a commencing student in the Bachelor of Visual Arts (Bachelor of Fine Art) in 2021

 - be relocating from a regional or remote location in Queensland to attend University.
-The University uses the ASGCRA to determine eligibility.
+The University uses the Australian Bureau of Statistics Map with the 2016 Remoteness Area Boundary Type and geocoder Search to determine eligibility.

 What do I include in my application?